February 24, 2019

 In ACT IV, I examined the current campaign, now unfolding, in “leading the public into emergency mode”.
 More importantly, I summarized who and what this mode is to serve.

 In ACT V, I took a closer look at the Green New Deal.
 I explored Data for Progress and the targeting of female youth as a key “femographic”.
 I connected the primary architect and authors of the “Green New Deal” data to the World Resources Institute.
-From there, I walked you through the interlocking Business & Sustainable Development Commission and the New Climate Economy – a project of the World Resources Institute.
+From there, I walked you through the interlocking Business & Sustainable Development Commission, the Global Commission on the Economy and Climate, and the New Climate Economy – a project of the World Resources Institute.
 I disclosed the common thread between these groups and the assignment of money to nature, represented by the Natural Capital Coalition and the non-profit industrial complex as an entity.
 Finally, I revealed how this has culminated in the implementation of payments for ecosystem services (the financialization and privatization of nature, global in scale) which is “expected to be adopted during the fifteenth meeting in Beijing in 2020.”

 In the final act, ACT VI [Crescendo], I wrap up the series by divulging that the very foundations which have financed the climate “movement” over the past decade are the same foundations now partnered with the Climate Finance Partnership looking to unlock 100 trillion dollars from pension funds.
 I reveal the identities of individuals and groups at the helm of this interlocking matrix, controlling both the medium and the message.
 I take you back in time to briefly demonstrate the ten years of strategic social engineering that have brought us to this very precipice.
 I look at the relationship between WWF, Stockholm Institute and World Resources Institute as key instruments in the creation of the financialization of nature.
 I also take a look at what the first public campaigns for the financialization of nature (“natural capital”) that are slowly being brought into the public realm by WWF.
 I reflect upon how mainstream NGOs are attempting to safeguard their influence and further manipulate the populace by going underground through Extinction Rebellion groups being organized in the US and across the world.